Genetic Changes Beyond SCN1A

 In a small amount of cases, a clinical diagnosis of Dravet Syndrome is linked to a change (or mutation) in genes other than SCN1A.

-SCN2A: This gene codes for the alpha-2 subunit of the sodium ion channel (find out more about the sodium ion channel here).
-SCN2A mutations have been found in patients with a variety of syndromes, including benign familial neonatal?infantile seizures (BFNIS), early infantile epileptic encephalopathy (EIEE) and autism spectrum disorder.
+SCN2A: This gene codes for the alpha-2 subunit of the sodium ion channel.
+SCN2A mutations have been found in patients with a variety of syndromes, including benign familial neonatal, infantile seizures (BFNIS), early infantile epileptic encephalopathy (EIEE) and autism spectrum disorder.

 Recent advances in the understanding of SCN2A-epilepsy phenotypes have helped to improve understanding of which treatments are most likely to improve seizure control in individuals with a SCN2A-related epilepsy.
 For example, in contrast to those with SCN1A-related Dravet Syndrome, individuals with a SCN2A mutation may respond positively to sodium channel blockers.